Princess Mary Christmas gift box

-The Princess Mary Christmas gift box was a brass or silver tin containing a number of gifts intended to be distributed to all members of the armed forces of the British Empire on Christmas day 1914, during World War I.
+The Princess Mary Christmas gift box was a brass tin containing a number of gifts intended to be distributed to all members of the armed forces of the British Empire at Christmas 1914, during World War I.

 Princess Mary Christmas fund

 Following the outbreak of the First World War in August 1914, the British Expeditionary Force was sent to the Western Front and was soon joined by troops from the Empire, those from India arriving before the end of the year.
-In October 1914, George V's 17-year-old daughter, Mary, Princess Royal, launched an appeal to fund every member of the armed forces receiving a Christmas gift.
+On 14 October 1914, George V's 17-year-old daughter, Mary, Princess Royal, launched an appeal to fund a Christmas gift for every member of the armed forces.
 Shortly before Christmas 1914, advertisements were placed in the British press seeking donations for the "Soldiers and Sailors Christmas fund" and £152,691 was soon raised.
+When the fund was wound up in 1920 the remaining funds were transferred to Queen Mary's Maternity Home.

 The boxes

-The funding was used to manufacture small boxes made of silver for officers and brass for all others, however due to metal shortages in the later stages of the war some tins were made from plated base metals or alloys.
-Each tin was decorated with an image of Mary and other military and imperial symbols and typically filled with an ounce of tobacco, a packet of cigarettes in a yellow monogrammed wrapper, a cigarette lighter, and a Christmas card and photograph from Princess Mary.
-Some contained sweets, chocolates, and lemon drops.
+The funding was used to manufacture small boxes made of brass; however, due to metal shortages in the later stages of the war some tins were made from plated base metals or alloys.
+Each tin was decorated with an image of Mary and other military and imperial symbols along with the names of the UK's then allies.
+The Princess’s “M” monograph appears to either side of her portrait.
+The design was by Stanley Adshead and Stanley Ramsey.
+The words "Christmas 1914" appear on a plaque in the bottom centre of the box with space left above them to allow the owner to carve their name.

+Obtaining enough brass strip to make the boxes remained a continual problem, a situation not helped when a large consignment from the US was lost due to the sinking of the RMS Lusitania.
+Not all the items would fit in the brass box, so the collective gift including the brass box was contained and distributed in a cardboard box.

+A set of dies used to make the boxes was donated to the Imperial War Museum by Princess Mary.

+Reproductions of the box were made in 2014 as part of a newspaper give away.